kobayang/gurunavi/README.md

 ### Examples

-Note: format options use json automatically.
+Note: The key and format options are automatically granted.

 #### get infomation of restaurants from [RestSearchAPI](http://api.gnavi.co.jp/api/manual/restsearch/)